Skip to content

 Add Attachments

-Attachments help approvers and finance verify your claim.
+Attachments help approvers and the payment team verify your claim.

 Common attachment types: